vuminhtue/SMU_Research_Computing_with_M3/_episodes/06-interactive.md

 Now, let's carefully go through the request:

 - `srun` means that we are asking the SLURM scheduler to grant us access to a compute node;
-- `-p standard-mem-s` means it's an partition targeting to queue standard-mem-s
+- `-p standard-s` means it's an partition targeting to queue standard-s
 - `-n 1` means we are asking for one compute node;
 - `-c 10` means that we only need ten CPUs on the node
 - `--mem=16G` means that we are asking for 16 Gb of RAM.
+- `--walltime=1:00:00` means that we are asking for 1 hour walltime
 - `--pty $SHELL` means that you are requesting to run in an Interactive node

 This is actually a very modest request, and the scheduler should grant it right away.
 Sometimes, when we are asking for much substantial amount of resources (for example, 20 nodes with 40 cores and 370 Gb of RAM), the scheduler cannot satisfy our request, and will put us into the queue so we will have to wait until the node becomes available.